vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 There will be the following market creation metrics:
 1. Market total [trade value for fee purposes](0029-FEES-fees.md) since market creation multiplied by either `1` if the market creation reward for this market has never been paid or by `0` if the reward has already been paid.

+Reward metrics are not stored in [LNL checkpoints](../non-protocol-specs/0005-limited-network-life.md).

 ## Rewards accounts